-Pursuant to the agreement, the Company received upfront cash of \$150.0 million in 2019 and a \$150.0 million cash milestone payment in 2020 following the completion of the NUSTENDI Marketing Authorisation Applications ("MAA").
+Pursuant to the agreement, the Company received upfront cash of \$150.0 million in 2019 and a \$150.0 million cash milestone payment in 2020 following the completion of the NUSTENDI® Marketing Authorisation Applications ("MAA").
 The Company is responsible for supplying DSE with certain manufacturing supply of the API or bulk tablets.
-The Company is also eligible to receive a substantial additional regulatory milestone payment upon the grant of the marketing authorisation in the European Union for the CV risk reduction label, depending on the range of relative risk reduction in the CLEAR Outcomes study.
+The Company is also eligible to receive an additional regulatory milestone payment of either \$200 million or \$300 million upon the grant of the marketing authorisation in the European Union for the CV risk reduction label, depending on the range of relative risk reduction in the CLEAR Outcomes study.
+Refer to Note 5 "Commitments and Contingencies" for further information.
 In addition, the Company is eligible to receive additional sales milestone payments related to total net sales achievements for DSE in the DSE Territory.
-Finally, the Company will receive tiered fifteen percent (15%) to twenty-five percent (25%) royalties on net DSE Territory sales.
+Finally, the Company receives tiered fifteen percent (15%) to twenty-five percent (25%) royalties on net DSE Territory sales.